antonlindstrom/httpheadgo/README.md

 I guess this isn't useful until a way to register the app in a proxy is implemented.

+Docker interface should be implemented with the official Docker Go client.

 To be able to load files, clone this repo to a directory like:

     $GOPATH/src/github.com/antonlindstrom/httpheadgo